raimondilab/gpcrsignalingaxes/README.md

 Individual CSV output files for each cancer type (e.g., 'Bile duct.csv', 'Adrenal gland.csv', etc.): These files contain the results of the survival analysis for each receptor-ligand (or receptor-enzyme) pair, including hazard ratios, p-values, confidence intervals, and other statistics.
 Each output file contains rows representing different pairs and their analysis results.

-*survival_subtypes.R*: This script performs the same operations as the earlier script but for the subtypes.
+*4. survival_subtypes.R*: This script performs the same operations as the earlier script but for the subtypes.
 The input files for this script are:

 Receptor-Ligand or Receptor-Enzyme Pairs CSV File: